remyxai/FFMPerative/README.md

 * Get Video Metadata
 * Extract Frame at Frame Number
-* Generate a Video from a Directory of Images
+* Make a Video from a Directory of Images
 * Horizontal/Vertical Flip
 * Crop Video to Bounding Box
 * Speed Up Video by X-factor